• North America

 Efficient and Accurate Ways for Businesses to Receive Vendor W9 Forms for Later IRS and Recipient Reporting

-An efficient way to receive vendor W9 forms is to have vendors use the self-service supplier onboarding portal that’s part of the payer’s SaaS add-on AP automation software.
+An efficient way to receive vendor W9 forms is to have these suppliers use the self-service supplier onboarding portal that’s part of the payer’s SaaS add-on AP automation software.
 Payables automation software seamlessly integrates with the payer’s ERP system or accounting software.

 The supplier portal is also a two-way communication platform with documents and status available to both vendor and the business paying them (that uses the AP automation software).